-- It can be used for JSTOR or Artstor renewals beginning January 1, 2021, or put towards licensing additional resources, including Books at JSTOR, if a reduction in annual fees is not preferred.
+- It can be used for JSTOR or Artstor renewals beginning January 1, 2021, or applied towards licensing additional resources, including Books at JSTOR.

 - Participating institutions will receive information about their fee offset in the coming weeks, and we encourage you to contact us with any questions in the interim.

 Access to JSTOR is possible through the participation of publishers and scholarly societies.
 Each year we distribute a portion of JSTOR’s gross annual revenues to these content providers.
 We anticipate that the economic impact of COVID-19 will reduce revenue generated by JSTOR in 2020, resulting in a lower revenue share distribution due to publishers in early 2021.
 We commit today to guarantee our publisher partners at least the same revenue share distributions for 2020 that were paid for 2019.
 We hope this one-time relief will help publishers in what is an otherwise difficult and unpredictable time.